minimaxir/reactionrnn/README.md

 # reactionrnn

-reaction is a Python 2/3 module + R package on top of [Keras](https://github.com/fchollet/keras)/[TensorFlow](https://www.tensorflow.org) which can easily predict the proportionate reactions (love, wow, haha, sad, angry) to a given text using a pretrained recurrent neural network:
+reactionrnn is a Python 2/3 module + R package on top of [Keras](https://github.com/fchollet/keras)/[TensorFlow](https://www.tensorflow.org) which can easily predict the proportionate reactions (love, wow, haha, sad, angry) to a given text using a pretrained recurrent neural network:

 ```python
 from reactionrnn import reactionrnn